 How Much Does Medicare Part C Cost?

-It is important to know, if you want to purchase this type of coverage, you still must be enrolled in Medicare Part B and pay monthly premiums for it.
-Some Medicare Advantage plans offer help in this regard, though, so you might be able to lower your insurance costs overall.
+It is important to know, if you want to purchase a Medicare Advantage Plan, you still must be enrolled in Part B and pay monthly Part B premium..
+Some Medicare Advantage plans offer help in this regard, so you might be able to lower your insurance costs overall.
+But doing so comes at a cost.
+A Medicare Advantage plan that has a Part B premium give back typically has more restrictions on your care, including a much more restrictive network.

-Another aspect worth discussing is that Part C is not a Medicare supplement insurance, and it shouldn’t be viewed that way.
-Medicare Part C replaces Medicare Part A and Part B. Medicare Part C is also referred to as Medicare Advantage or Medicare replacement polices.
-It is a privatized version of Medicare Part A & B without a supplement.
+Another aspect worth discussing is that Part C Medicare Advantage plans are not Medicare supplementary medical insurance, and it shouldn’t be viewed that way.
+Part C replaces Parts A & B Original Medicare.
+Medicare Part C is also referred to as Medicare Advantage or Medicare replacement polices.
+It is a privatized version of Medicare coverage without a supplement.

-The costs of Medicare Advantage will differ depending on the insurance provider, the coverage and the state you’re living in.
-Keep in mind, you pay a monthly premium for Original Medicare.
-You pay the same premium even if you trade it in for Part C.
+The costs of Medicare Advantage plans will differ depending on the insurance provider, the coverage and the state you’re living in.
+Keep in mind, you still pay a monthly premium for Original Medicare.
+You pay the same Part B premium even if you trade it in for Part C Medicare Advantage.

 One of the advantages of Medicare Part C is that it adds a maximum out of pocket limit on your healthcare.
 The maximum out of pocket limit for 2023 is $8,300 if you stay in-network and over $12,000 if you go out of network.
-Each Medicare Advantage plan can set its own maximum out of pocket.
-It can be less than or equal to the maximum set by Medicare, but it cannot be more.
+Medicare Advantage plans can set their own maximum out of pocket.
+Medicare Advantage plans maximum out of pocket can be less than or equal to the maximum set by Medicare, but it cannot be more.

-If you pay an Income Related Monthly Adjustment Amount (IRMAA) for Medicare Part B, you will also have a surcharge for Part D. In 2023 the IRMAA surcharge for Part D starts at $12.20 and increases to $76.40 for those in the highest bracket.
+If you pay an Income Related Monthly Adjustment Amount (IRMAA) for Part B, you will also have a surcharge for Part D. In 2023 the IRMAA surcharge for Part D starts at $12.20 and increases to $76.40 depending on your income.

 If you want to learn more about these plans’ different benefits and potential disadvantages, head to our Do I Really Need Supplemental Insurance With Medicare? article, where you can find more information about this topic.